Graphic Design 2.2: Design Futures, Project 1: ‘Back to the Future’ Exercise 1

 Once you have finalised your designs, post them to your learning log and evaluate your responses in relation to the examples you identified in your initial research from the start of the exercise.

-Figure 9 shows a visual identity by ‘Out of Place Studio’ for The National Education Nature Park.
+Figure 9 is a mood board collating my favourite elements of a visual identity by ‘Out of Place Studio’ for The National Education Nature Park.
 The icons created for this identity are a perfect example of meaningful, simple, fun designs with a colour palette that only adds to the meaning of the designs.

 I began this task by collating visual references of symbols, icons, logos and signs of various different styles and functions in order to have a broad set of visual inspiration to draw from.